KOHLRABI and TENERUMI, shared between cultures of Sicily and Vietnam

 IMG_2249

-My relatives who live in Ragusa (south-eastern region of Sicily) make causuneddi (Sicilian).
-These are small gnocchi shaped pasta which is known by different names in other regions of Sicily, for example, gnocculi, gnucchiteddi, cavati and caviateddi (in Sicilian).
+My relatives who live in Ragusa (south-eastern region of Sicily) make causunedda (Sicilian).
+These are small gnocchi shaped pasta with a groove in the middle, similar to casarecce.
+Causunedda is known by different names in other regions of Sicily, for example, gnocculi, gnucchiteddi, cavati and caviateddi (in Sicilian).

 The kohlrabi that my relatives buy are usually much smaller in size and can also be tinged with purple.
-They are always boiled with the tender leaves sprouting from the centre of the and some cotenne, strips of pig skin.
-The pig skin may not sound very appetising, but they really boost the taste.
+The bulbs have abundant leaves and are sold in bunches.
+The kohlarabi and their leaves are always boiled in water with some cotenne –strips of fresh pig skin.
+The pig skin may not sound very appetising, but the results are a velvety flavourful broth that enhance the taste.

 In Vietnam, I am also eating the leaves and tendrils of some sort of pumpkin.
 These greens are very much like tenerumi that the Sicilians love.
 In Sicily they are made into a soup.